 The study was funded by the Swedish Research Council, the Swedish Heart and Lung Foundation, and Fondation Leducq.
 Lilly supplied "laboratory analyses of serum PCSK9 concentration."
 Personnel costs for registry linkage was funded by Pfizer.
 The study authors report no relevant financial relationships.

-Cite this article: PCSK9 as a CVD Biomarker?
+Cite this: PCSK9 as a CVD Biomarker?
 Levels May Predict Event Risk Independent of LDL-C - Medscape - Mar 11, 2016.